rcl-ssl/docs/httpautorenew/iis.md

 # RCL SSL HTTP AutoRenew for IIS
 **V7.0.0**

-RCL SSL AutoRenew for IIS runs as a **Windows Service** in a Windows hosting machine.
+RCL SSL HTTP AutoRenew for IIS runs as a **Windows Service** in a Windows hosting machine.
 The Windows Service will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL SSL Portal** to the Windows hosting machine.

 Certificates will be automatically saved to the ``Local Machine`` certificate store in the  ``Trusted People`` folder.
 Certificates will also be automatically bound to the **IIS Web Server** on the hosting machine.